How To Keep Chinese Algae Eaters (Gyrinocheilus Aymonieri): Full Care Guide

 Final Thoughts

-Now that you know all about Chinese algae eaters, you will need to decide if they are the best match for your aquarium.
+Now that you know all about Chinese algae eater, you will need to decide if they are the best match for your aquarium.

 While the species is able to reduce the amount of algae in your tank, it is also known for its violent nature, which means it comes with limited tank mates and is unsuitable for potential breeders.